Oil prices rise on Saudi export cut - Article - BNN

 Reuters,

-LONDON - Oil rose to above US$56 a barrel on Tuesday, supported by Saudi Arabian export cuts in November and comments from OPEC and trading companies that the market is rebalancing after years of oversupply.
+Oil prices rose about 2 per cent on Tuesday, supported by Saudi Arabian export cuts in November and comments from OPEC and trading companies that the market is rebalancing after years of oversupply.

 Saudi Arabia has cut November allocations by 560,000 barrels per day (bpd), in line with its commitment to an OPEC-led supply reduction pact.
-In the United States, some production remains offline following Hurricane Nate, lending additional support.

-"Prices have been boosted by news that Saudi Arabia is planning to reduce its oil shipments to customers in November," said Carsten Fritsch, an analyst at Commerzbank in Frankfurt.
+The Organization of the Petroleum Exporting Countries is seeking to hold a second meeting with U.S. independent oil firms as well as hedge funds, OPEC's Secretary General told Reuters, adding that no oil producer could afford to live in isolation.

+From a technical standpoint, U.S. crude has staged an impressive rebound from the US$49.08 level and a decisive breakout above US$51 should encourage a further incline towards $52.40 a barrel, said Lukman Otunuga, research analyst at FXTM.

+"In an alternative scenario, sustained weakness below US$49, which is also under the 50 (day) daily simple moving average, may open a path towards US$47.80."

-The Organization of the Petroleum Exporting Countries, Russia and other non-member producers are cutting output by about 1.8 million barrels per day (bpd) until next March to get rid of a price-sapping supply glut.
+OPEC, Russia and other non-member producers are cutting output by about 1.8 million barrels per day (bpd) until next March to get rid of a price-sapping supply glut.

-OPEC is increasingly confident that the market is rebalancing fast, helped by the cutback as well as by stronger-than-expected growth in global demand.
+The group is increasingly confident that the market is rebalancing fast, helped by the cutback as well as by stronger-than-expected growth in global demand.

+The deal is working, keeping oil prices within "a reasonable range", the RIA news agency cited Russian Prime Minister Dmitry Medvedev as saying.

 The chief executive of trading firm Gunvor, Torbjorn Tornqvist, also said the market was rebalancing, citing falling product stocks and crude held in floating storage clearing up.